-Lactose is also called milk sugar.
-It is found in all dairy products, such as milk, cheese, and yogurt.
-A naturally occurring enzyme called lactase is needed to digest lactose.
-As people age, their lactase production can decrease, causing a sensitivity to lactose.
+Lactose, also called milk sugar, is found in all dairy products such as milk, cheese, and yogurt.
+A naturally occurring enzyme called lactase is needed to digest lactose and as people age, their lactase production can decrease, causing a sensitivity to lactose.
+People who are lactose intolerant may think they have to give up cheese altogether.
+Fortunately, this isn't the case.

 As cheese ages, it loses even more moisture.
 The longer a cheese has been aged, the less lactose will remain in the final product.
 If you're concerned about lactose, talk to your local cheesemonger about how long a cheese has been aged before buying it.